webix-hub/docs/data/api/ui.treemap_showbranch.md

 	shows the leaves of the branch by its id

 @params:
-- branchId			string/number			the id of the branch
+- branchId			id			the id of the branch

 @example: